Bilalk0804/Bilalk0804/README.md

 ## 🚀 Projects

 ### AI Research Assistant
-- Built a research assistant using LangChain and FastAPI
+- Built a research assistant using LangChain and Streamlit
-- Implemented RAG architecture for improved document retrieval and Q&A
+- Works with custom Tooling for performing diffrent operations.
 - Optimized for academic paper analysis and summarization

 ### Intelligent Traffic System